 Tides4fishing allows you to make tide predictions for Gulf San José years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide was at 3:55 am and the next high tide will be at 4:00 pm.
-The first low tide was at 10:20 am and the next low tide will be at 10:35 pm.
+In the high tide and low tide chart, we can see that the first high tide will be at 3:25 am and the next high tide at 3:35 pm.
+The first low tide will be at 9:50 am and the next low tide at 10:05 pm.

 The lunar phase is a Waxing Crescent.
-Today we have 9 hours and 53 minutes of sun.
-The solar transit is at 1:23 pm and the length of time the moon will be visible will be 12 hours and 38 minutes.
+Today we will have 11 hours and 3 minutes of sun.
+The solar transit will be at 1:18 pm and the length of time the moon will be visible will be 13 hours and 27 minutes.

-The solunar fishing calendar in Gulf San José tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
+The solunar fishing calendar in Gulf San José tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Gulf San José.
 The times are generated in local time in Chubut.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: